vaaleyard/tmux-dotbar/README.md

 set -g @tmux-dotbar-fg-prefix "#cba6f7"
 ```

-You can also set `@tmux-dotbar-bold-status` to use bold font in the statusbar, or `@tmux-dotbar-bold-current-window` to use bold font just for the present (active) window.
+You can also set `@tmux-dotbar-bold-status` to use bold font in the statusbar, or `@tmux-dotbar-bold-current-window` to use bold font just for the active window.

 ### Status bar
 You may feel the right part a bit empty.
 If you want, there's an option to display the current time there, you can enable it (disabled by default) in your `.tmux.conf`: